Remember when Lassie would let out one little woof and Paul Martin would say, "What's the matter girl?"

 Then we took another left and we passed the sand dunes.

 And then we took a right at the corner of the field.

-And then we took another right and passed the wood shed on our left.
+Then we took another right and passed the woodshed on our left.

 And then there we were.